sftpgo/docs/docs/ftp.md

 | **TLS certificate** | Mutual TLS authentication — the client certificate's Common Name (CN) is used as the username.
 Requires `client_auth_type` set to `1` (required) or `2` (optional) and at least one configured CA. |
 | **Certificate + password** | Combined authentication — the client must present a valid certificate and provide the correct password. |

+A client certificate that does not authenticate the account ends the session.
+The reason is written to the logs and the attempt is reported to the [defender](defender.md).

 Per-user restrictions:

 - **Denied login methods** — Restrict which authentication methods a user can use.